University of Art and Design Linz

 Studentin beim künstlerischen Arbeiten © Mark Sengstbratl/Mark Sengstbratl Architekturfoto

-The University of Art and Design Linz (Kunstuniversität Linz) has its institutional and programmatic roots in the "Kunstschule" (ArtSchool) of the City of Linz, which was foundedin 1947, assigned academy status in 1973 and finally made a fully-fledged university in 1998.
+The University of Arts Linz (Kunstuniversität Linz) has its institutional and programmatic roots in the "Kunstschule" (ArtSchool) of the City of Linz, which was foundedin 1947, assigned academy status in 1973 and finally made a fully-fledged university in 1998.
 Since January 1, 2004 the University has been constituted as a "corporation under public law" according to the new Universities Organisation Act of 2002 and hence enjoys far-reaching autonomy.
-Nowadays the Kunstuniversität Linz is a future oriented place of study for over 1,200 students.
+Nowadays the University of Arts Linz is a future oriented place of study for over 1,400 students.
 Its diverse and varied range of curricula harmoniously combine free artistic creation, science and applied design.
-Teaching, research and artistic development are grouped around the three profile clusters of intermediality, spatial strategies and artistic-scientific research.
+Four profile-building focal points have been defined for the coming years: Contemporary Art and Beyond, Postdigital Cultures, Sustainable and Critical Design as well as Transformative Research and Education.

 Faculties and programmes